About Condor Strategies

 The screener results are initially sorted by descending "Probability."

-Options information is delayed a minimum of 15 minutes, and is updated at least once every 15-minutes through-out the day.
 The screener displays probability calculations based on the delayed stock price at the time the strategy is updated.
 The new day's options data will start populating the screener at approximately 8:55a CT.
 Strikes that have not traded today are excluded from the results.

 Main features of the Screener include: